-While a tension headache might last just a few minutes, in some cases they can go on for days and become a chronic condition that presents itself several times a month.
-If left untreated, those headaches will always come back eventually.
+While a headache might last just a few minutes, in some cases they can go on for days and become a chronic condition that presents itself several times a month.
+If left untreated, the disorders causing the headaches can become entrenched and worsen.

 So what’s causing your tension headaches?